newjersey/navigator.business.nj.gov/content/src/fundings/upskill-free-incumbent.md

   to improve existing employees’ skills.
 openDate: ""
 dueDate: ""
+summaryDescriptionMd: >+
-summaryDescriptionMd: Upskill offers grants to New Jersey businesses of any size to improve existing employees’ skills.
-Training may be provided by employers at their business or by an eligible training provider.
+  Upskill offers you, as a New Jersey business owner of any size, grants to improve your existing employees’ skills.
+Training may be provided by your business or by an eligible training provider.
 These should be group-based trainings, not unique to one employee.

 callToActionLink: https://www.nj.gov/labor/employer-services/business/businessprograms.shtml?open=specialty
 callToActionText: Learn more
 fundingType: grant